Introduction to Microbiology (6510.5)

 This unit involves research-led education.
 There are active researchers delivering this unit who are able to engage students in deep and active learning and transmit to students their passion for the research they are carrying out.

+Notifications through Canvas are deemed to be made to the whole class.
 It is the responsibility of the student to ensure that they check for announcements on the unit's Canvas website.
-Messages may also be send to student email addresses.
-Thus, students should ensure that they check their email regularly.
+Furthermore, students should ensure they check their student email regularly.